scottt/scottt-bin/README.md

 * mdns-discover -- use `avahi-browse` to discover network services
 * expressvpn-virtmanager-workaround -- restart virtmanager networks after ExpressVPN disconnect
 * generate-random-password -- use `openssl` to generate a random password
+* smbclient-browse -- browse available shares on an SMB host using `smbclient`

 Certificates
 ===